sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

 - Select ``Import from global repo``.
 - Select the ``Branch``.
 - Provide root folder path and click on the Proceed(right arrow button) to view the list of projects in the Git repo.
-If there is no root folder path provided it will get linked with the path configured in the ``Git configurations`` by the ``Admin``
+If there is no root folder path provided it will get linked with the path configured in the ``Git configurations`` by the ``Admin``.
 - Provide ``Description`` of the project.
 - Select the ``Project``.
 - Click on the ``Submit``.